• Skip to main content

 Any of your favorite milks or creamers will work, but boiling the milk along with the tea leaves and spices is key for the creamy consistency.

 Black tea - Search for Indian brands of black tea that use the CTC method.
-My favorite loose leaf black tea is Danedar, and for tea bags I love Tetley British Blend.
+My favorite black tea leaves is Danedar, and for black tea bags I love Tetley British Blend.
 Taj Mahal and Wagh Bakri are other great options.
 They can readily be found online or in South Asian grocery stores.

 Otherwise, Assam and Darjeeling tea work best as alternatives, and English breakfast is a good runner up.
 I do not recommend earl grey.
-Some families even make their own blend of tea - my dad does a blend of black and green tea leaves.
+Some families even make their own blend of tea - my dad does a blend of loose leaf black and green tea.

-Spices - Most chais use four whole spices - cloves, peppercorn, cardamom, and Ceylon cinnamon.
+Spices - The most common spices are cloves, black peppercorn, green cardamom, and Ceylon cinnamon.
 Other spices include tulsi, nutmeg, star anise, fennel, and mace but in very small quantities to prevent overpowering the chai which is why they may be included in chai spice, but not directly added to chai without being grinded and mixed with other spices.

 Ginger - I like for the ginger to be subtle in my chai, so I'll use one or two thinly sliced pieces of ginger.
 If you want a stronger taste, grate or crush the ginger in a mortar and pestle.